rhafer/openstack-db-migration-presentation/markdown/30-psgql2mysql.md

 * With a small chunksize (1 - 100) the runtime increases significantly
 * Sample database took > 30min with 1 row/commit
   vs ~3min 10 000 rows/commit
-* sweet spot seems to be at 10000
+* Sweet spot seems to be at 10000

 <!-- .slide: data-state="normal" id="p2m-issues-mem1" data-timing="20s" -->